Roger Allers: 1991–1994: The Lion King

-In October 1991, Allers rejoined King of the Jungle, in which he recruited Brenda Chapman, who would become the film's Head of Story.
-Afterwards, several of the lead crew members, including Allers, Scribner, Chapman, and production designer Chris Sanders, took a safari trip to Kenya, in order to study and gain an appreciation of the environment for the film.
+In October 1991, Allers rejoined King of the Jungle, in which he recruited Brenda Chapman, who would become the film's head of story.
+A month later, several of the lead crew members, including Allers, Scribner, Chapman, Lisa Keene, and production designer Chris Sanders took a safari trip to Hell's Gate National Park in Kenya, in order to study and gain an appreciation of the environment for the film.
 After six months of story development work, Scribner decided to leave the project, as he disagreed with the decision to turn the film into a musical, as Scribner's intention was to make a documentary-like film more focused on natural aspects.
-Following Scribner's departure, and dissatisfied with the original story, Allers along with Don Hahn, Sanders, Chapman, and Beauty and the Beast directors Kirk Wise and Gary Trousdale conceived a new story outline for the film over the course of two days in February 1992.
-In April 1992, Rob Minkoff was added as a co-director, and the title was changed to The Lion King (1994).
+On April Fools' Day 1992, Rob Minkoff was added as a co-director.